This post is also available in: 简体中文 (Chinese (Simplified))

-Role and Responsibilities of a Singapore Company Resident Director and the Risk Involved Being a Nominee Director in Singapore
+Role and Responsibilities of a Singapore Company Resident Director and the Risk Involved Being a Nominee Director

 Singapore is well known as one of the most-preferred investment hotspots in Asia due to its thriving economy and strategic position as the leading financial hub in the region.
 Many foreign investors have since thronged to this country to start or expand their business.
 According to the Singapore Companies Act, all companies in Singapore must register with the Accounting & Corporate Regulatory Authority (ACRA) and compliance with the Singapore Companies Act.